petar-m/EventBrokerSlim/EventBrokerSlim/EventBrokerSlim-Persistence-Architecture.md

 **Handler names are explicit and stable.** Each handler participating in persistence must be registered with an explicit `handlerName`.
 This name is used as the handler identifier in the store.
 It is not derived from the type name — this is essential for delegate/pipeline handlers, where there is no distinguishable type to derive a name from.
 The name must be stable across deployments; changing it is a breaking change requiring a migration.

-**Event names are explicit and stable.** Each event type participating in persistence must be registered in `EventNameRegistry` with a stable string name.
+**Event names are explicit and stable.** Each event type participating in persistence must be registered in `EventRegistry` with a stable string name.
 The store uses this name rather than the C# type name, so namespace and class renames are non-breaking.
 Property-level changes (renamed, removed, or retyped properties) remain breaking because deserialization depends on the payload structure.

-**Event names are globally unique across broker instances.** `EventNameRegistry` is a global singleton shared across all keyed broker instances in the same process.
+**Event names are globally unique across broker instances.** `EventRegistry` is a global singleton shared across all keyed broker instances in the same process.
 The same event type maps to exactly one name, and the same name maps to exactly one event type, regardless of which broker instance publishes or handles it.
 Event identity is unambiguous across the entire process — reasoning about events, their handlers, and store records is consistent whether working with a single broker or multiple.
 Applications with multiple broker instances share the same registry.

 **The event store is external infrastructure.** The caller is responsible for provisioning and operating the backing database.
 The library provides schema scripts and client configuration, but operational concerns (backups, monitoring, scaling) are outside its scope.